HL7/fhir-shorthand/input/pagecontent/reference.md

 Each FSH project MUST declare the version of FHIR it depends upon.
 The form of this declaration is outside the scope of the FSH specification, and SHOULD be managed by implementations.
 The FSH specification is not explicitly FHIR-version dependent, but implementations MAY support only a specific version or versions of FHIR.

 The FSH language specification has been designed around FHIR R4 and later.
 Compatibility with previous versions has not been evaluated.
-FSH depends primarily on normative parts of the FHIR R4 specification (in particular, StructureDefinition and primitive data types).
+FSH depends primarily on normative parts of the FHIR R4 specification (in particular, StructureDefinition and primitive datatypes).

 {%include tu-div.html%}
-FSH supports new pre-release FHIR R5 data types integer64 and CodeableReference on a trial use basis.
+FSH supports new pre-release FHIR R5 datatypes integer64 and CodeableReference on a trial use basis.
 </div>

 #### External IGs